wojtekmaj/opening-hours-utils/README.md

 import { getNextOpenAt } from '@wojtekmaj/opening-hours-utils';

 getNextOpenAt('Mo-Fr 08:00-17:30', saturdayNoon); // 'Mo 08:00'
+getNextOpenAt('Mo-Fr 08:00-17:30', saturdayNoon, true); // 2022-01-03T08:00:00.000Z
 ```

 #### `getNextOpenNow()`

 Gets the next opening time.
 Returns null if place is currently open.
+An optional parameter can be used to return a `Date` object instead of a formatted string.

 ##### Sample usage